MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

 To use on-demand provisioning, follow these steps:

 >[!NOTE]
->When using on-demand provisioning, members are not automatically provsisioned.
-You need to select which members you wish to test on and there is a 5 member limit.
+>When using on-demand provisioning, members aren't automatically provsisioned.
+You need to select which members you wish to test on and there's a 5 member limit.

  [!INCLUDE [sign in](../../../includes/cloud-sync-sign-in.md)]